 The Asch Conformity Experiments

 One by one, the participants were asked to determine and then announce which of the figures in the right box matched the figure in the left box.
-In this case, “C” would be the correct answer.
 What one of the participants didn’t know, however, was that each of the other participants in the room were actually not participants in the experiment at all.
 Rather, they were working with the researchers and in 12 of the 18 trials, these ‘confederates’ were all to give the same incorrect answer.
 The actual participant was near the last to declare their answer.
 The question the researchers were trying to understand was whether or not the actual participant would be influenced by the confederate majority to conform and give the wrong answer or would the participant stand out and announce the correct answer.
 Just to make sure the answers were obvious; a control experiment was conducted in which the participants did not announce their answers and but simply wrote them down.

 The result was that in the simple writing of the answer, almost 100% gave correct answers.
 However, in the test scenario, of the 12 “wrong” group answer cases, 75% of participants in the experiment conformed and gave the same wrong answer at least once during those 12 trials even though the answer was obviously wrong.